 What’s more, the Bosch WAT won’t disturb the kids once they’ve gone to bed either… as the advanced motor produces maximum efficiency even at exceptionally low noise levels.
 It comes with a 10-year guarantee too, so you can rest assured it’ll stay quiet even as it grows old; even if your mother-in-law does the opposite!

 Best washing machines review summary: This machine is perfect for big and busy families who need lots of laundry washed efficiently and quietly.
+The 10 year guarantee is a great bonus too.

-Busy families with varying needs often struggle to find an ‘all-rounder’ machine that can take equal care of everyone – but the Hotpoint WMX definitely manages to.
 Mucky children’s clothes can be quickly cleaned off with rapid cycles as quick as 9 minutes, and the unique anti-stain cycle is a must-have for those with toddlers or teenagers who always return home with mystery stains!

 The machine works with an anti-allergy cycle using high-temperature technology and extra rinses to neutralise allergens; and it’s been proven to eliminate up to 99.9% of them, even without specialist detergents.
 Furthermore, Mum and Grandma can take good care of their woollens using the Woolmark Platinum Care Programme to utilise an extra gentle drum cycle and low spin speeds to keep delicates looking tip top.